Shakugannotorch/snappy_10_tets/README.rst

 The database for 10-tetrahedra census of orientable cusped hyperbolic 3-manifolds
 ============================

+  HEADSUP: The data in this repository has been merged into `snappy_manifolds<https://github.com/3-manifolds/snappy_manifolds>`_ version 1.4, which automatically comes with SnapPy 3.3.
+Hence there is no need to install this module for anyone with SnapPy>=3.3.

 This repository stores the manifold database of a complete census of all orientable cusped hyperbolic 3-manifolds whose minimal ideal triangulations consist of no more than 10 tetrahedra, accompanying the paper